marcoromanelli-github/docs/software/jupyter-notebook.md

   - The login node
   - Finally reaching your compute node

-Save the following script as `jupyter.sbatch`:
+On the login node, save the following script as `jupyter.sbatch`:

 ```bash
 #!/bin/bash